 Now is a fine time to think that I could have shoved all the leaves against the near end and tried again from the other side.
 I did pull from the far end at intervals.

 Once the table was open, it went fairly fast; the table wasn't much longer than the line to be marked, so I put the laser on a stool at the living-room end of the table.

 Then I wondered how to divide up the large triangle above the second long, long line.
 Measuring along the edge would be easy, but the cut end was very irregular, and I didn't want to draw a thread across it.
-The big red rectangle was still in plain sight: I could put one leg -- the leg with the broken corner -- against the laser-drawn line, and make dots at the unbroken corner.
+The big red triangle was still in plain sight: I could put one leg —the leg with the broken corner— against the laser-drawn line, and make dots at the unbroken corner.

 Quickly done because I didn't put the dots very close together; only two of them show in the picture below.
 Doing it again from the newly-drawn line is right out; you know what happens to copies of copies.
 What do I have that's longer and can be arranged at right angles to the dotted line?
 My T-square won't do.

 But the red triangle abetted by a yardstick would work nicely, and stroking the marker across the square end is much easier than dotting.